 We ask that you read this privacy notice carefully as it contains important information on who we are, how and why we collect, store, use and share personal information, your rights in relation to your personal information and on how to contact us and supervisory authorities in the event you have a complaint.

-PDC Law is a trading name of PDC (Hertford) Law Limited (we, us, our), a Company registered in England under Company No. 10019855, Registered Office 2 Centrus Mead Lane, Hertford, England, SG13 7GX.
+PDC Law is a trading name of PDC (Hertford) Law Limited (we, us, our), a Company registered in England under Company No. 10019855, Registered Office: Sherwood House, 5 Bluecoats Avenue, Hertford, Hertfordshire, SG14 1PB.

 This policy applies to information we collect about people who do business with us or register for our service and visitors to our website.

 We collect, use and are responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation which applies across the European Union (including in the United Kingdom) and we are covered by the Data Protection Act 2018.
 We are responsible as ‘controller’ of that personal information for the purposes of those laws.

 In the course of providing advice and various legal services we collect the following personal information when you provide it to us:

 We also obtain personal information from other sources as follows:

 The information is used by us to communicate with you on any matter relating to the conduct of your instructions in general.
 We may also contact you about other products and services we think may be of interest to you.